Allocating Positional Goods: A Mechanism Design Approach: Optimal Mechanisms without Exclusion

-\begin{remark} The condition is necessary and sufficient for customers' welfare to be higher when one level of positional goods is offered than when \emph{any} $k>1$ levels are offered.
-GW's Proposition 1 provides a stronger sufficient condition for customers' welfare to be higher when one level of positional good is offered than when two levels are offered.
-An even stronger sufficient condition is the IFR property, according to Proposition~\ref{prop7}.
+\begin{remark} This condition is necessary and sufficient for customers' welfare to be higher when a free level is offered than when \emph{any} $k>1$ levels are offered.
+By contrast, GW's Proposition 1 provides a sufficient condition for customers' welfare to be higher when a free level is offered than when one additional level is introduced. \end{remark}